imaginarygarage/Fluid/README.md

 ##### Fluid simulation

-A coarse, two-dimensional, particle-based fluid simulation.
-Currently operating 50 particles strong.
-Two major optimizations were necessary to get this working in real time on such a limited device:  fixed point arithmetic and roughly estimating vector magnitudes to avoid square root calculations.
+A coarse, two-dimensional, particle-based fluid simulation, 60 particles strong and operating at just over 30 fps.
+Two optimizations were necessary to get this working in real time on such a limited device:  fixed point arithmetic and estimating vector magnitudes to avoid square root calculations.